 Example of Education Section for Bachelor's Degree in Progress

 This job seeker is a recent college grad.
 She's looking for a job in Administrative Specialist position focusing on Client Relations/Customer Service.
-Here's how she listed her college degree in progress on her resume:
+Here's how she listed her college degree that's still in progress on her resume:

 Bachelor of Arts, Communication Studies, Minor in Sociology, anticipated 2014